pjsinco/neon/readme.md

 * Threats from aliens, rockets, fuel running out
 * Fuel powerups
 * Glitch effect when fuel is low
-* Bonus for clearing all aliens in a wave

 ### Source Material
 ##### Inspirations